 There are three categories that a project can be categorized into; Competition, Research, and Service.
 Below is a description and expectation of each one.

 Competition projects must include information about a specific competition that the project will plan to attend.
 The competition must be an active competition that has had 2 or more successful competitions and must be affiliated with a nationally recognized organization.
-Examples would be competition that are supported or run by AIAA, SAE, NASA, DOE, or the Mars Society as examples.
-Competitions that do not meet these requirements may still be submitted, but may undergo further investigation before accepting the project.
+Examples would be a competition project that is supported or run by AIAA, SAE, NASA, DOE, or the Mars Society as examples.
+Competitions that do not meet these requirements may still be submitted but may undergo further investigation before accepting the project.
 Because of the extra costs associated with competition teams, these projects will often be required to secure additional funding outside of Make to Innovate.
 Make to Innovate can help students in securing this funding.

 Example: A team that is attending the NASA USLI Competition.

 Research projects are projects that are conducting research in conjunction with a faculty advisor.
 Faculty advisors may also help sponsor the project, but it is not required.
 Research projects must submit additional information on what research they will be conducting.
 All research must have an experimental component.
 All research projects must submit what research topic(s) and question(s) will they will be addressing in their initial RFP.
 In addition, we expect that a research project will submit at least one paper to a conference.